-The latest version of Unicode (6.0) specifies nearly 110,000 glyphs.
-The following
+The latest version of Unicode (7.0) specifies over 110,000 glyphs.
+The following scripts are supported: